elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} And having heard, you understand, comrades, that the Whites have not yet renounced their hateful privileges; that White people are not ready to stop feasting on the blood and tears of Black people.
+- {:.pr.i} And having heard, you understand, comrades, that the Whites have not yet given up their hateful privileges; that White people are not ready to stop feasting on the blood and tears of Black people.

 - {:.sp} The Crowd.